-This kind of developmental regionalism aims at fostering industrialization and accelerating economic and social development of member countries both as goals per se, and as a means of successfully integrating their economies in the global web of market relations.
-In the context of globalization, new developmental regionalism strives to exploit the maximum extent of the benefits that can stem from negotiating with other blocks and economic powers from a position of relative strength, such the one allowed by member States collective ability to act as a single player.
-The expanded regional market generated through inter-State cooperation, along with temporary protection policies for domestic capital, contributes to secure benefits for domestic firms over their foreign competitors.
-In fact, developmental regionalism assumes the need for gradual and sequenced trade liberalization together with conscious and planned policy actions enacted to build up productive capacities.
-The existence of such productive capacities is seen as a necessary condition that will eventually enable domestic businesses to participate in global market.
+This kind of developmental regionalism aims to foster industrialisation and accelerate the economic and social development of member countries as goals per se and as a means of successfully integrating their economies in the global web of market relations.
+In the context of globalisation, new developmental regionalism strives to exploit the maximum benefits that can stem from negotiating with other blocks and economic powers from a position of relative strength, such as the one allowed by member States collective ability to act as a single player.
+The expanded regional market generated through inter-State cooperation and temporary protection policies for domestic capital contributes to secure benefits for domestic firms over their foreign competitors.
+Developmental regionalism assumes the need for gradual and sequenced trade liberalisation and conscious and planned policy actions enacted to build up productive capacities.
+Such productive capacities are seen as a necessary condition that will eventually enable domestic businesses to participate in the global market.

 In most developing countries, the experience of developmental regionalism is still in its embryonic stage.
-African countries, supported by the AFDB and the NEPAD as well as other partners, are embarking into similar initiatives to promote the creation of development corridors, and redress long-standing infrastructural gaps.
-Although, in general, these initiatives are at a more incipient stage than those in the Asian region, notable examples are: the North South corridor, which connects Durban and Dar es Salaam, and the Maputo corridor linking South Africa's northern and eastern regions to the port of Maputo.
-So far, the most successful examples of its practical realization can be found in Asia.
-Indeed, the region where these processes are most advanced is East Asia, a region where a positive, proactive view of integration has been prevailing for a long time.
+African countries, supported by the AFDB and the NEPAD and other partners, are embarking on similar initiatives to create development corridors and redress long-standing infrastructural gaps.
+Although, in general, these initiatives are at a more incipient stage than those in the Asian region, notable examples are The North-South corridor, which connects Durban and Dar Es Salaam, and the Maputo corridor linking South Africa's northern and eastern regions to the port of Maputo.
+So far, the most successful examples of its practical realisation can be found in Asia.
+Indeed, the region where these processes are most advanced in East Asia is a region where a positive, proactive view of integration has prevailed for a long time.
 Here are some examples:

 First, the recent experience of trilateral economic cooperation between China, the Republic of Korea and Japan constitutes a successful example of development regionalism.
-Trilateral cooperation in North-east Asia began in 2000, and has been focusing particularly on environment protection, transport and logistics, and finance, and research and development.
+Trilateral cooperation in North-east Asia began in 2000 and has been focusing mainly on environment protection, transport and logistics, finance, and research and development.
 In the manufacturing area, particular attention was devoted to the IT sector.
 The latter covered several areas, from telecom service policy to network and information security.
-Yet, the main strategic goal was the joint development of new technologies such as next generation Internet, open source software, and radio frequency identification (RFID) sensor network.
-The three North-east Asian countries were aware of the key role of IT for overall economic upgrading and industrial competitiveness.
-The countries representing this trilateral cooperation adopted proactive government commitments in order to generate synergy effects in technological development and, more broadly, to enhance their firms' international competitiveness.
+However, the main strategic goal was the joint development of new technologies such as next-generation Internet, open-source software, and radio frequency identification (RFID)sensor networks.
+The three North-east Asian countries were aware of the critical role of IT for overall economic upgrading and industrial competitiveness.
+The countries representing this trilateral cooperation adopted proactive government commitments to generate synergistic effects in technological development and, more broadly, enhance their firms' international competitiveness.

-Second, the Brunei-Indonesia-Malaysia-Philippines East ASEAN Growth Area (BIMP-EAGA) is one of the sub-regional "growth polygons" that were established since the early 1990s to foster the process of regional integration among the member States of the Association of Southeast Asian Nations (ASEAN).
-As these sub-regional zones include very poor countries, they face significant challenges.
-The BIMP-EAGA has tried to overcome these challenges by adopting the principles of developmental regionalism, promoting activities aimed at enhancing the economic capacity and prospects of lesser-developed countries in order to foster their integration into the regional economy.
+Second, the Brunei-Indonesia-Malaysia-Philippines East ASEAN Growth Area (BIMP-EAGA) is one of the sub-regional "growth polygons" that were established since the early 1990s to foster the process of regional integration among the member states of the Association of Southeast Asian Nations (ASEAN).
+As these sub-regional zones include impoverished countries, they face significant challenges.
+The BIMP-EAGA has tried to overcome these challenges by adopting the principles of developmental regionalism, promoting activities to enhance the economic capacity and prospects of lesser-developed countries to foster their integration into the regional economy.